peerchann/peerchan/README.md

  ```

 ## Configuration
+You can install css themes by placing them in the themes folder.

 You can customize the ports used and other settings by modifying config/config.json.

 If you'd like to daemonize the process so it starts on boot, make sure pm2 is installed globally and then: